 Its core study is the user.
 Experience refers to the subjective feelings of users in accordance to the way they use and interact with the product.
 The aim is to achieve user satisfaction, resulting in continued use of the product.

-What qualifications do I need to take on a UI/UX role?
+What qualifications do I need to become a UI UX designer?

-Fortunately, there are several popular majors that can help you become ready for a job as a UI/UX designer.
+Fortunately, there are several popular majors that can help you become a UI UX designer.
 You might already hold a degree in one of these areas, but if not, the following majors are worthwhile to take into account.

 Subjects to consider: